5 Easy Ways to Stop Your Dogs Nail From Bleeding

 How to Identify the Quick in Your Dogs Nails Before Trimming

 The quick in your dogs nails is the equivalent of our nail bed.
 It’s the connective tissue & skin that lies underneath the hard part of our nails – the nail plate.
-If you cut into the quick it’s going to bleed, and your dog is probably going to yelp.
+If you cut into the quick it’s going to bleed, and many dogs will let out a yelp.

 Identifying the quick in a dogs nails that are white is usually easy because the pink is easy to see, but with the black ones it’s a real challenge.
 If you take a look at a white nail on a dog or cat you’ll see a dark smaller part on the inside – that’s the quick.
+That’s the part you want to avoid trimming.
 But if you have a dog with black nails you’re probably not going to see any of the quick until you actually start clipping.

 If you’re not comfortable with trimming your dogs nails you can try using a dremel rather than a guillotine style clipper.
 The dremel has different speeds and helps you safely trim nails without worrying about immediately clipping off too much.